Electronics Puzzler Solution: Measuring Ozone

 As Ozzie watched the traffic light cycle though its colors of green, yellow and red, his boss's ozone challenge kept cycling through his mind.
 Suddenly he shouted, "Yes!" and immediately searched online for more information about the absorption of visible light by ozone.

 Ozzie soon learned that James Chappuis had long ago discovered the ozone absorption feature named for him.
 The Chappuis ozone absorption band extends from the blue to the red region of the visual spectrum with twin peaks in the yellow at around 575 nm and the orange at around 603 nm, as shown in this chart:

 This chart is a simplified version of measurements of the Chappuis band by many separate teams.
-References to all of them listed at here
+References to all Chappuis and Wulf Bands listed here

 Ozzie learned that the absorption by ozone in the visible spectrum is much less than in the UV, but with care, it is definitely measurable.
 He compared this new information with the colors emitted by the traffic light and found that the yellow light was closest to the peak absorption of the Chappuis band.
 Ozzie then designed a simple photometer that used a silicon solar cell as a photodiode.

 Building the Prototype

 Ozzie found that the entire traffic light and little else could be seen through a one-meter long aluminum tube.
 He dropped a string through the tube, tied the end to a cotton ball and darkened the inside of the tube by soaking the cotton ball in flat black enamel and pulling it through the tube.